mriddle/mriddle/README.md

 `git push`

-Our blog is setup with just the `gh-pages` branch so anything you do in this branch will be displayed on our site on push.
+Setup with just the `gh-pages` branch so anything you do in this branch will be displayed on the site on push.
 (It can take up to 10 minutes to be reflected)

 ### Development